rafi-s-225/productivity-tracker/README.md

 ## ✨ Features

 - ⏱️ Tracks time spent on each website
-- 🚫 Blocks distracting sites (e.g. YouTube, Instagram)
+- 🚫 Blocks distracting sites
 - 📊 Daily & weekly productivity reports on the web dashboard
 - 🔄 Extension and dashboard sync automatically